petrvanblokland/DesignDesignSpace/Site.md

 * Graduated designers;
 * Designers with experience, working in practice;
-* Designers interested in improving their process;
-* Designers interested in specializing a specific topic;
+* Designers interested in improving their process or specializing in specific topics;
-* Designers interested to develop skill that make them independent from future developments.
+* Designers interested to develop skills that make them independent from future developments.
 * Designers who would like to do a follow-up refresh study, but are lacking time, finance or geographic location to make that work.
+* Professionals from other disciplines (such as programmers), to practice the basics of design in a series of exercises.
+Find the design component in their own daily practice and develop it further.

 In general the aim is to get graduate students as well as experienced designers back to a space of “WOW!”.